Desbeers/Make-Books/sample book/01 03 Parts.md

-# Parts, preface, and other special pages
+# Parts, dedication, and other special pages

 A chapter is a chapter, plain and simple.
 But what about the other bits and pieces that makes a book *a book*?